Updates From Inside Iran

 Bodies Withheld, Funerals Banned

 With little exception, bodies of the dead are gathered by the forces, and relatives are demanded to pay up to 1 billion tomans (closing in on 7,000 USD – an unattainable amount for the vast majority) to retrieve them.
 Public funeral ceremonies are prohibited.
+We have also had multiple reports of families being forced to sign documents confirming that their fallen relatives were members of the Basiji forces.
+This will inevitably inform the official statistics Iranian authorities will release, downplaying the number of lives taken from the Iranian people.

-Without doubt tens of thousands have been killed.
-Many thousands more detained whilst hundreds of families (if not more) have no information about the whereabouts or condition of their detained children.
+Many thousands more have been detained whilst hundreds of families (if not more) have no information about the whereabouts or condition of their detained children.
 Some individuals have fled to mountainous areas to avoid arrest.

 Martial Law as Crackdown Intensifies